calebfavor/raildocs/pages/dev-ops/setting-up-a-aws-vpc.md

 # Setting Up A New AWS VPC For Production Kubernetes (or staging)

+**NOTE: There is an internal networking dns issue with launching kubernetes stacks in to existing VPCs.
+This guide is DEPRECATED.
+Let KOPs make your VPC.**

 ## Creating the VPC

 1. In your chosen aws region, go to the VPC Dashboard
 1. Click create VPC